Algebraicity of Artin--Hasse--Weil L-series over global function fields: Abstract

 \section{Abstract}

-We present a short proof of the analogue of Deligne's period conjecture for the special value of the L-function of an abelian variety over a global function field twisted by an Artin representation.
+We prove an analogue of Deligne's period conjecture for the special value of the L-function of an abelian variety over a global function field twisted by an Artin representation.
+We illustrate this in action for an example of an elliptic curve twisted by a Dirichlet character.

 Deligne's period conjecture is an abstract statement on the special value of the L-function associated to a pure motive with a critical Hodge structure \cite[Definition 1.3]{Del79}.
 Specifically, he conjectures that the L-value is equal to the determinant of a certain period map between its Betti and de Rham realisations, up to non-zero multiples in a number field \cite[Conjecture 2.8]{Del79}.
 This is known for Artin L-functions over $ \QQ $ \cite[Proposition 6.7]{Del79}, and has ramifications for the Birch--Swinnerton-Dyer conjecture for abelian varieties over $ \QQ $ \cite[Section 4]{Del79}, with numerical evidence for L-functions associated to Jacobians of smooth projective curves over $ \QQ $ \cite[Conjecture 1.1]{ECW24}.